Wikimedia-Austria/WikiDaheim/README.md

 #### Matching of Mapbox Boundaries and WikiData IDs

-The wikidaheim API returns WikiData IDs for each municipality.
+The wikidaheim API returns WikiData IDs for each municipality (name of the municipality, WikiData ID, Gemeindekennzahl).
 To map these IDs to the corresponding Mapbox-ID, the `src/config/boundaries_mapped.json` file is used.
 This file combines the WikiData Index File (`src/config/wikidata-gkz.json`) with the Mapbox Boundary Index File (`src/config/boundaries.json`).
+Data are matched by the Gemeindekennzahl, which is used as unit_code in the Mapbox Boundary Index File.
 To merge the files automatically, run `yarn check:boundaries`.
 This will start a CLI tool that will try to merge the files.
 If the match can't be made automatically, the user will be asked to enter the correct match.

 Updated mapbox boundary files have to be directly aquired from [Mapbox](https://docs.mapbox.com/data/boundaries/reference/).
 Currently the app uses Mapbox Boundaries v3.